+CerberusInstall64.exe

-- 2. Double click or run the CerberusInstall64.exe self-extracting installer. - 3.
-You will see the initial setup screen.
+3. You will see the initial setup screen.
 To continue you will need to check the box to confirm your acceptance of the licensing agreement.
-Select the "I agree to the License terms and conditions" checkbox and click Install.
+Select the "I agree to the License terms and conditions" check box and click Install.

-3. Wait for the installer to finish.
+4. Wait for the installer to finish.

-4. Click Finish or press the Run button to launch the Cerberus FTP Server Administration Tool.
+5. Click Finish or press the Run button to launch the Cerberus FTP Server Administration Tool.